stenglein-lab/MIP_280A4_Fall_2021/Exercises/variant_exercise.md

 ```

 #### Questions about this variant calling output:
-- Does the VCF file make sense?
-- How many variants were identified?
+- How many variants were identified (how many variants are described in the vcf lofreq output file)?
+What bash command did you run to determine this?
-- What are their allele frequencies?
+- What is the allele frequency of the first described variant?
-- Is linkage between variants described?
+- Is linkage between variants described in the vcf file?
 - Are the variants SNPs, or InDels?
 Would you expect to see InDel variants here?

 ### Time permitting: Visualize and inspect mapped data supporting called variants in Geneious